← Back to docs

 )

-doc = JustHTML(user_html, fragment=True, policy=policy)
+doc = JustHTML(trusted_html, fragment=True, sanitize=False)

 Reporting issues